Emotions are directly influenced by hormones.

 There’s lots of ways we avoid feeling our emotions.

 But eventually our emotions surface.
 And many times as a disease.
 Yes.
-Trapped emotion can cause such hormonal and biochemical imbalance that you can make you sick.
+Trapped emotion can cause so much hormonal and biochemical imbalance that you can make you sick.

 Grief for instance often affects your lungs.